MixMo: Mixing Multiple Inputs for Multiple Outputs via Deep Subnetworks: Experiments

+Tab.~\ref{table:cifar100_othermixingmethod} compares performance for several mixing blocks \cite{faramarzi2020patchup,harris2020mix,summers2019improved,yun2019cutmix}.
+No matter the \textbf{shape} (illustrated in Appendix \ref{app:msda}), binary masks perform better than linear mixing: the cow-spotted mask ($84.17\%$, $0.561$) \cite{french2019semi,french2020milking} notably performs well.
+The basic CutMix patching ($84.38\%$, $0.563$) is nevertheless more accurate and was our main focus.
 We further study the impact of patch mixing through the lens of the \textit{ensemble diversity/individual accuracy trade off}.
 As in \cite{rame2021dice}, we measure diversity via the pairwise ratio-error \cite{aksela2003comparison} ($d_{re}$, $\uparrow$), defined as the ratio between the number of different errors and simultaneous errors for two predictors.
 In Fig.~\ref{fig:tradeoff_probcutmix} and \ref{fig:tradeoff_root}, we average metrics over the last 10 epochs.